f1288954/chatgpt-voice-downloader/README.md

 ---

-*Note: This extension is not affiliated with or endorsed by OpenAI.*
+*This extension is provided for personal educational purposes only.
+The developers are not responsible for any misuse of this extension or violation of any terms of service.*